 Who's Dallas Art Beat?

-In 2017, she published the regional bestselling children's book Your Hands Can Change The World! and has her second book for children slated for publication in October 2019.
+In 2017, she published the regional bestselling children's book Your Hands Can Change The World!.
 She also published a small poetry chapbook, This Morning I Woke, in April 2019.
-A personal highlight of 2019 was her appearance in Oral Fixation's live storytelling show, where she performed her story, Monkey Business (a true story about a weekend spent camping with Dr. Jane Goodall).
 Cristee's entertainment coverage has been featured on HowlRound.com, Rawckus.com, RedDirtNation.com, and various online magazines and blogs.
-Her personal blog, mycirclegame.com, focuses on her life as a parent and children's book author.
+She is a new member of the American Theatre Critics Association.